-As part of any judicial juvenile case, a Superior Court judge presides over the case, and the child’s criminal defense attorney and the prosecutor enter into plea bargain negotiations.
+As part of any judicial juvenile criminal case, a Superior Court judge presides over the case, and the child’s Connecticut defense attorney and the prosecutor enter into plea bargain negotiations.
 If an agreement cannot be reached, then the matter proceeds to trial.

 A key concern for many of our juvenile clients and their families is whether their child’s case can be transferred to adult court, which obviously raises the stakes for the child on several levels.
 First, the penalties and punishments for convictions are much more severe and include jail time, adult probation, and hefty fines, all of which would now be in play.
 Second, and just as important, once a case is transferred to adult court, all confidentiality of the case is lifted and your child’s identity and charges become part of the public record.

-So what triggers a transfer to adult court?
 Charges for Class A and Class B felonies are automatically transferred to adult court.
-The juvenile prosecutor also has the power to request the transfer of other charges to adult court.
+The prosecutor also has the power to request the transfer of other charges to adult court.
 However, there are legal mechanisms we can invoke to have the case transferred back to juvenile court.
-A priority of the juvenile crimes lawyers at Mark Sherman Law is to keep your child’s case in juvenile court at all costs.
+A priority of the Connecticut lawyers at Mark Sherman Law is to keep your child’s case in juvenile court at all costs.
 There are also scenarios where we have successfully requested that cases that have been transferred to adult court be remanded back to juvenile court.

-Whether a Bridgeport or Stamford juvenile case goes “judicial” or “non-judicial”, it usually gets transferred at some point during the case to a juvenile probation officer who is assigned to the case.
-Our firm often works closely with these officers to ensure that our juvenile clients are compliant with their probation conditions, and we often are successful in advocating for the early termination of probation.
+Whether a juvenile case goes “judicial” or “non-judicial”, it usually gets transferred at some point during the case to a probation officer who is assigned to the case.
+Our Connecticut attorneys often work closely with these officers to ensure that our juvenile clients are compliant with their probation conditions, and we often are successful in advocating for the early termination of probation.
 This happens frequently, especially in cases where are juvenile clients are thriving in their family and academic settings.

-As explained above, the Connecticut juvenile court process is very different from the adult court system.
+The juvenile court process is very different from the adult court system.
 It’s complicated and can be overwhelming and confusing.
-So if you or your child has been charged with a juvenile crime or offense in Stamford, Norwalk, Greenwich, New Canaan, Darien, Wilton, Weston or other Connecticut towns and cities, or are summoned to appear in juvenile court in Stamford or Bridgeport, call an experienced juvenile court attorney at Mark Sherman Law to learn how we can help you.
+So if you or your child has been charged with a crime or is summoned to appear in court, call an experienced Connecticut juvenile crime lawyer at Mark Sherman Law to learn how we can help you.